nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Model`,

 * stores a `UserPref` object that represents the user's preferences.
-* stores the Address Book data.
+* stores the User inbox data, including the list of events, list of tasks and list of tags associated with the items in user inbox.
-* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes a `UnmodifiableObservableList<ReadOnlyTask>` and `UnmodifiableObservableList<ReadOnlyEvent>` that can be 'observed' e.g. the `TaskListPanel` and `EventListPanel` in UI can be notified of any updates so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.

+**Tasks** consists of:
+1. Name
+2. Deadline (may not be set)
+3. Priority (default = 0)
+4. Description (may not be set)
+5. Zero or more tags

+**Events** consists of:
+1. Name
+2. One or more Timeslots
+3. Location (may not be set)
+4. Description (may not be set)
+5. Zero or more tags

+**Note**: the reason why although some elements are optional but are still tied as composition is that when they are not supplied by the user, the `Model` would set their values to empty values (e.g. empty string).

 ### 2.5.
 Storage component

-Author: Darius Foong
+Author: Yoshi Nishimura

 <img src="images/StorageClassDiagram.png" width="800"><br>
 _Figure 2.5.1 : Structure of the Storage Component_